TFashakin/TFashakin/README.md

 </div>

 About Me 🎓
 🔒 Information Security Enthusiast with a keen interest in penetration testing, ethical hacking, and securing digital environments.

-💻 Aspiring Software Developer, proficient in Python, and currently exploring Java and C, with a view to building real-world applications.
+💻 Aspiring Software Developer, proficient in Python and currently exploring Java and C, with a view to building real-world applications.

-🐧 Linux Enthusiast – I love working in a Linux environment for development and security projects, and enjoy exploring the power of open-source tools.
+🐧 Linux Enthusiast – I love working in a Linux environment for development and security projects and enjoy exploring the power of open-source tools.

 🛠️ Constantly working on personal projects to deepen my understanding of cybersecurity and software development.